-After a storm or other weather event, many people are unsure as to specifically what damage should be covered by their Homeowner’s Property Insurance Policy as opposed to their Flood Insurance Policy.
-Your Homeowners and Flood Insurance Policies are two very different policies which provide different types of coverages and different methods by which to present your claim.
-Homeowners Property Insurance and Flood Insurance are intended to work together rather than to duplicate coverage, so it is important that Florida property owners know the difference between the two types of policies and the coverage provided by each.
+After a storm or other weather event, many people are unsure what damage should be covered by their homeowner’s property insurance policy instead of their flood insurance policy.
+Your homeowners and flood insurance policies are very different policies that provide different types of coverage and methods to present your claim.
+Homeowners' Property Insurance and Flood Insurance are intended to work together rather than duplicate coverage.
+Florida property owners must know the difference between the two types of policies and the coverage each provides.

 Homeowners and Commercial Property Insurance

-Homeowner’s insurance policies, as well as commercial property insurance policies, provide coverage for damage caused by “wind blown” water and not for damage caused by “rising” water.
-Your homeowner’s insurance policy should cover damage caused by water which was blown through an open window or hole in your roof, but may not cover damage caused by water which had risen from an overflowing river.
+Homeowner’s insurance policies and commercial property insurance policies provide coverage for damage caused by “wind-blown” water and not for damage caused by “rising” water.
+Your homeowner’s insurance policy should cover damage caused by water blown through an open window or hole in your roof but may not cover damage caused by water that had risen from an overflowing river.
 Homeowner’s insurance should also typically cover heavy rain that causes water to leak through the attic or ceiling or water damage from a hailstorm smashing a window and raining inside the home.
 Other water losses covered under your homeowner’s insurance policy are damage caused by burst pipes, broken hoses or pipes in an ice maker or washing machine, and sudden appliance explosions, such as a bursting water heater.

 Get Help With Your Insurance Claim